timaeusx/ds4400-gene-expression/README.md

 ## Why is the approach a good approach compared with other competing methods?
 For example, did you find any reference for solving this problem previously?
 If there are, how does your approach differ from theirs?
 ## What are the key components of my approach and results?
 Also, include any specific limitations.

-# Setup: Set up the stage for your experimental results.
+# Setup: Set up the stage for your experimental results
 ## Describe the dataset, including its basic statistics.
+The data set we're using comes from
 ## Describe the experimental setup, including what models you are going to run, what parameters you plan to use, and what computing environment you will execute on.
 ## Describe the problem setup (e.g., for neural networks, describe the network structure that you are going to use in the experiments).